Advanced Publication Newsletter (APN)

 For Library Managers in Acquisitions and Collection Development

-Welcome to the Fall 2014 edition of PENGUIN GROUP (USA)’s Advance Publication Newsletter.
-This newsletter includes late-breaking reviews, news of award-winners, up-to-date price information, and book descriptions for September through December titles.
+Welcome to the Winter 2015 edition of PENGUIN GROUP (USA)’s Advance Publication Newsletter.
+This newsletter includes late-breaking reviews, news of award-winners, up-to-date price information, and book descriptions for January through April titles.
 We hope you will take some time to review the new books included here.